 Method of Operation: Buchner funnels allow you to filter liquids by pulling them through qualitative filter paper and perforations in the top of the funnel using a vacuum pump.

-Purpose: Buchner Funnels are used in inorganic chemistry laboratories for the vacuum-assisted filtration and separation of liquid substances.
+Purpose: Buchner Funnels are used in inorganic chemistry laboratories for vacuum-assisted filtration.
+They aid in the separation of liquid substances.

 Burette (or Buret)

-Method of Operation: Burettes are narrow tubes filled with liquid that have two valves which allow you to set a highly precise amount of liquid to flow through.
+Method of Operation: Burettes are narrow tubes filled with liquid that have two valves.
+These allow you to set a highly precise amount of liquid to flow through.
 Adjusting these valves changes the rate and volume of flow through the tube.

 Centrifuge